 During their stay, your loved one will have their own furnished room and take part in a range of daily activities to support their health and wellbeing.

 How you pay for respite care will depend on the type of support you need and your personal circumstances.
-Sometimes, your local council will pay for a temporary stay in a respite care home once they have carried out an assessment.
-Alternatively, if you don’t qualify for help from your local council, you may have to pay for care yourself – also known as self-funding.
+Sometimes, your local council will pay for a temporary stay in a respite care home once they've carried out a care needs assessment.
+Alternatively, if you don't qualify for local authority funding for care homes, you may have to pay for care yourself – also known as self-funding.

-The daily cost of care will depend on a few factors, including the care home fees and any additional respite support your loved one may need during their stay.
+Daily care home costs will depend on a few factors, including care home fees and any additional respite support your loved one may need during their stay.
 However, as a general guide, the cost of respite care per day is around £70.